ravindu1024/android-loadingdialog/README.md

 # Android Loading Views
+ - A non blocking customisable progress view that can can block click events without blocking the back button
  - A better looking loading dialog for Android inspired by ios
- - A non blocking progress view that can can block click events without blocking the back button

  Installation: